GoteoFoundation/goteo/extend/extra-logger/README.md

 ## This plugin provides extra loggin capabilities for Goteo

+- STDOUT log directly to the standard output
-Currently only the (Gelf)[https://github.com/bzikarsky/gelf-php] format is supported.
+- GELF format[https://github.com/bzikarsky/gelf-php] format is supported.
 This allows to send logs directly to (Graylog)[https://www.graylog.org/]

 ### Configuration: